mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

     Redo
         Redoes the last undone action.
 Shortcut: :kbd:`Ctrl + Shift+ Z`

     Cut
+        - If shapes are selected, then they are cut from the image and saved into the clipboard.
+        - If :ref:`selections_basics` are active, then that area is cut in all the layers selected in the layer docker and saved into the clipboard.
+        - If no selection, the layers selected inside the layer docker are cut from the image and saved into the clipboard.
-        Cuts all the selected layers or the selection of all the selected layers.
-Shortcut: :kbd:`Ctrl + X`
+        - Shortcut: :kbd:`Ctrl + X`

     Copy
-        Cuts all the selected layers or the selection of all the selected layers.
+        Similar to :term:`Cut`, but elements are only copied into the clipboard without modifying existing image.
 Shortcut: :kbd:`Ctrl + C`

     Cut (Sharp)
         This prevents semi-transparent areas from appearing on your cut pixels, making them either fully opaque or fully transparent.